spuithori/svelte-ionic-app/README.md

 - dark mode

 # Issues - need help
 - Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.
+Later I might try wrapping the ion-nav in other element and see if that makes the animation go?

-- Sometimes occuring - TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue? maybe HMR related?
+- Sometimes occuring - TypeError - happening - TypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue? maybe HMR related?

 - Will this work on SvelteKit?
 I had some issues before and thought, let's skip it again.
 But if it works on sveltekit, why not use that one?

 - Gestures: Need a timeout to get proper style value even though I am using onMount??

-- Some styles are unused - related to md and ios options?
+- Some styles are unused - related to md and ios options for webcomponents?

 # Wishlist
 - svelte-add integration?